pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 The `region snapshot` presents the complete region information(data/meta/apply-state) at a specific apply-state.

 Anyway, because there are at least two asynchronous runtimes in one program, the best practice of such raft store is to guarantee `External Consistency` by `region snapshot`.
-The raft logs persisted in RaftEngine are the `WAL(Write Ahead Log)` of the apply process.
+The raft logs persisted in RaftEngine are the `WAL(Write-ahead Log)` of the apply process.
 Index of raft entry within the same region peer is monotonic increasing.
 If the process is interrupted at the middle step, it should replay from the last persisted apply-state after the restart.
 Related modifications cannot be witnessed from outside until safe-point is reached.